opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_III.md

 ## Explore documents in IDOL Find

-Log in to Find on <http://idol-docker-host:8080/find/>.
+Log in to Find on <http://idol-docker-host:8000/> (using the direct link this time, rather than the reverse proxy).
 The default credentials are `admin` / `admin`.

 > NOTE: To create your own users, go to IDOL Community <http://idol-docker-host:9030/action=admin#page/users>.
 Find users need one or more of the "FindAdmin", "FindBI" and "FindUser" roles.
 See the [Find Administration Guide](https://www.microfocus.com/documentation/idol/IDOL_24_4/Find_24.4_Documentation/admin/Content/User_Roles.htm) for details.